Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Method and Experimental Setup

-We study three chaotic dynamical systems: the Lorenz-63 system (L63) \cite{Lorenz1963}, Thomas' cyclically symmetric attractor (TCSA) \cite{Thomas99}, and the Lorenz-96 system (L96) \cite{Lorenz1996}, see \cref{fig:view}.
-For the L63 we choose the standard parameters, so that the dynamics are described by the vector field
+We focus on three chaotic dynamical systems: the Lorenz-63 system (L63) \citep{Lorenz1963}, Thomas' cyclically symmetric attractor (TCSA) \citep{Thomas99}, and the Lorenz-96 system (L96) \citep{Lorenz1996}, see \cref{fig:view}.
+Further systems are shown in \SuppSec{additional}.
+For L63, the standard parameters are used, so that the dynamics are described by the vector field